mohitmandloi47/Bug_Bounty/README.md

 # Bug_Bounty
-Bugs found on different web_apps
+Bugs found on different web_apps.
+Archive of bugs found and about info.